A hundred years ago, the world was awash in songs, poems, films and paintings about the Titanic.

 Blind Willie Johnson

-Just as it forms a central part of the most recent 'Titanic' film, the issue of class differences was a frequent theme in music.
-The indifference of the rich to the fate of the poor was a frequent theme as well as the occasional example of the reverse.
+Just as it forms a central part of the 1997 film, the issue of class was a frequent theme in music.
+The indifference of the rich to the fate of the poor was a common trope, as well as the occasional example of the reverse.
 The most popular song to come out of the immediate aftermath of the tragedy has these lines:

 When that ship left England it was making for the shore,